 Almost all Western music follows the following patterns, and even other cultural styles follow the same concepts in their own way.
 It can be used for tons of modes like your typical Ionian major scale, Lydion, Dorian, Phrygian, etc.

 Once you can manipulate it in your mind, the doors are blown wide open for sophisticated songwriting.

 Quick History: The Circle of Fifths was invented by Nikolai Diletskii in his late 1670’s treatise on composition called the Grammatika.
 In 1728, Johann David Heinichen improved upon the design to bring us the modern version we use today.

 So how does it work?
 Perhaps the best way for this to be made easy is to explain the components and then describe the ways you can use it.
 Then the entire picture falls into place.
 Here is the entire Circle:

 That’s the web version.
 If you want to print out a full resolution version on paper, use the link in the caption above.
 The PDF file will fit right on your normal 8.5 inch by 11 inch printer paper while looking sharp and crisp!
 Laminate it and leave it on your desk, fold it up and throw it in your pocket, and make good use of it!

-Below, we'll show you the best interactive Circle that has a spinning transparency wheel you can use in your studio when writing songs.
+Below, we’ll show you the best interactive circle (or click here: The Chord Wheel) that has a spinning transparency wheel you can use in your studio when writing songs.

 When you hit the eighth note, you’re back to the start of the scale on the first note which is called the tonic.
 But now you are one octave higher.
 If you play the tonic and the first octave above it, you’ll hear the same tone twice with one higher in frequency in unison.
 But they still sound great.